Shanklin: Nature

 America Wood is a Site of Special Scientific Interest located between Shanklin and Whiteley Bank.
 It is owned by the Woodland Trust.
-It takes a bit of stamina and determination to get into America Wood, on the outskirts of Shanklin, since it has little accessible parking.
-However, the more active Isle of Wight visitor can make use of public footpaths and bridleways that lead into the wood.
-There is an ‘open’ feel to the site with storm damage during the Great Storm of 1987 and the Burns' Day storm of 1990 felling trees and creating many open sections.
+The Great Storm of 1987 and the Burns' Day storm of 1990 felled trees and created many open sections.
 There is one particularly large glade which is gradually recovering from the storms.
 The wood is situated just west of Ninham.

-Dunnose is a large cape which is situated southwest of the town.
-An imposing and high geological feature, it has served as a triangulation point for maps of the United Kingdom, and has also been the site of several shipwrecks, most infamously that of HMS Eurydice, which sank with the loss of 300 people aboard.
+Dunnose is a cape situated southwest of the town.
+An imposing and high geological feature, it has served as a triangulation point for maps of the United Kingdom, and has also been the site of several shipwrecks, including that of HMS Eurydice, which sank with the loss of 300 people aboard.

-Shanklin is also the location where Charles Darwin wrote his Origin of Species during an 18-month-long visit to the town.

 Climate

 Shanklin has an oceanic climate (Cfb) with mild summers, cool nights, rainy winters and average temperature nights.
 Shanklin is one of the sunniest villages in Great Britain.